Hurst at 501 West Harwood Road Hurst, Texas 76054

 You can conveniently search for information about specific pediatric orthopedic specialists on the Internet.

 Complement this search within individual Web sites with a review of reputable sites that provide overall information about a specialty, such as the American Academy of Orthopedic Surgeons (AAOS) and the American Osteopathic Academy of Orthopedics (AOAO).
 AAOS is responsible for board certification of M.D.'s.
 The American Osteopathic Board of Orthopedic Surgery certifies D.O. specialists.
-These nonbiased, informational sites should discuss various treatment options for specific problems, including "watchful waiting."
-Compare this impartial information with the recommendations of a particular physician or practice that you are considering for your child.
+These nonbiased, informational sites should discuss various treatment options for specific problems.
+Compare this impartial information with the recommendations of a p darticular physician or practice that you are considering for your child.

 • Get background information on specific doctors including training and education.
 You can do this online or using a service.
 For example, the American Medical Association's Web site has a "doctor finder" database by area and specialty.
 There are multiple other online sources for detailed information, and some even offer a complete report of a physician.